parminderunited/GBRDocs/tutorials/fusecash.md

 ### **5. Enable Passcode or Touch/Face ID**

-To make sure only you have access to your Medifakt Cash mobile app, make sure to add another layer of authentication such as Passcode or Touch/Face ID to access your funds on your Medifakt Cash wallet.
+To make sure only you have access to your GBR20 Cash mobile app, make sure to add another layer of authentication such as Passcode or Touch/Face ID to access your funds on your GBR20 Cash wallet.
 This prevents any bad actors accessing your wallet in case you lose your mobile device or leave it unsafe .
 ****